Public Service Fellowships

 "Lawyers who serve the public interest can use the power of the law to effect positive change and strengthen our democracy," Napolitano said.
 "For the benefit of California and the nation, we want to foster the public-service careers of more UC-educated legal scholars."

-The post-graduate fellowships provide $45,000 for graduates entering public service, plus an additional $2,500 to help defray bar-related costs.
-The summer fellowships provide each fellow $4,000 to subsidize summer public-interest law jobs.
+Pending funding approval from UCOP for 2019, the post-graduate fellowships will provide $45,000 for graduates entering public service, plus an additional $2,500 to help defray bar-related costs.
+The summer fellowships will provide each fellow $4,000 to subsidize summer public-interest law jobs.

 As part of the fellowship, UC hosts an annual conference that brings together legal experts from around the country and across UC to network and share expertise on selected public-service law topics.
 The annual event, which will be held each year at a different UC law school, gives current and past fellows an opportunity to build a supportive network of public interest lawyers across California and the nation, Napolitano said.